stevecastillonapier/Group16Devops/CODE_OF_CONDUCT.md

 4. Be constructive: Provide helpful feedback and criticism with the intention of improving the project.
 Avoid derogatory or inflammatory remarks.
 5. Be mindful of language: Use inclusive language and avoid offensive or inappropriate language in all interactions within the project.

+## Commitment to Continuous Learning
+We recognize that technology and best practices are always evolving.
+Each team member is encouraged to keep learning, share new insights, and support others in improving their skills.
+We value curiosity, humility, and the willingness to seek help or teach others when needed.

+## Respect for Different Time Zones
+As a distributed team, we acknowledge that members may be located in different regions or countries.
+We commit to being mindful of meeting times, response expectations, and deadlines.
+Communication should always be considerate of others’ working hours and personal schedules.

+## Responsibility in Version Control Practices
+We use Git and GitHub to collaborate effectively and maintain code quality.
+Every contributor is responsible for following version control best practices — including creating clear branches, writing meaningful commit messages, resolving merge conflicts respectfully, and reviewing pull requests carefully before approval.

 ## Unacceptable Behavior